We may earn some commision from the companies mentioned in this post.

 - Aids in achieving a healthy weight.

 And since my daughter is also T1 diabetic, we had the pleasure to see what happens to the blood sugar after she consumed it.
-I can tell you STRAIGHT LINE.
+I can tell you a STRAIGHT LINE.
 This is really magical.
-Bread, which tastes like a real bread and does not raise the blood sugar.
+Bread, which tastes like real bread and does not raise the blood sugar.

-Have also done a research for all the American followers, but unfortunately could not find it anywhere on the American shopping sites.
+Have also done research for all the American followers, but unfortunately could not find it anywhere on the American shopping sites.
 So just in case, you do find it, please do let me know and I will update this post.
 I have although found a few discussions, where people in the US were substituting this with an Oat Fiber.
 Personally, I have not tried it, but it could as well work.